isc-projects/bind9/doc/arm/reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Master File Format was initially defined in :rfc:`1035` and has
 subsequently been extended.
-While the Master File Format itself is class
+While the Master File Format itself is
-independent, all records in a Master File must be of the same class.
+class-independent, all records in a master file must be of the same class.

 Master File Directives include ``$ORIGIN``, ``$INCLUDE``, and ``$TTL.``